tiberiushunter/samwelek.co.uk/src/_posts/blog/2020-10-05-how-to-host-your-static-website-on-aws-with-github-actions.md

 `AmazonS3FullAccess` | Allows the user to write objects (the website) to S3.
 `CloudFrontFullAccess` | Allows the user to create invalidations on CloudFront, this is going to be used to quickly update your content.
 Note see :information_source: below discussing invalidations

-*:information_source: Only the first 1000 invalidations per month are free, if you think you're going to be uploading content more frequently than this then I'd recommend you create versioned file names for your website rather than creating invalidations each time, see [AWS's explanation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#Invalidation_Expiration) on this.*
+*:information_source: Only the first 1000 invalidations per month are free, if you think you're going to be uploading content more frequently than this then I'd recommend you create versioned file names for your website rather than creating invalidations each time, see [AWS's explanation][aws-invalidations] on this.*

 The next step allows you to add tags to the user to make it easy to identify the user later on, I've chosen to skip this step in the example but you're welcome to add any tags you want to.